-So, these are a few attempts that can be done by you to fix the charging issue of your Kindle device.
-If all the aforementioned fixing efforts go in vain and you still find your Kindle Fire doesn’t charge, check the warranty and receipt of your tablet and call or email the customer support team.
+So, these are a few attempts that can be done by you to fix the kindle fire not charging issue.
+If all the aforementioned fixing efforts go in vain and you still find your kindle will not charge, check the warranty and receipt of your tablet and call or email the customer support team.

 Amazon Fire tablet not charging?
 Here’s how to fix it

 Amazon Fire tablet is an amazing device when it comes to competent features in reasonable prices.
 Many users however, complain of charging issues with their devices.
 To their credit, the tablet does give its users a Ozzie every now and then, be it with charging, freezing or turning on issue.
 Fortunately, there are various troubleshooting methods you can use to resolve these issues.

 Testing power outlet